 2. Lake Bled

-Garden Village is situated in Bled, in the vicinity of lake Bled, which is one of the top Slovenian attractions and the most recognisable sight of our country.
+Garden Village is situated in Bled, in the vicinity of lake Bled, which is one of the top Slovenian attractions and the most recognasible sight of our country.
 It was listed by many guides, articles and blogs as one of the most photogenic sights, too.
-It should be on the bucket list of the travellers who should at least once in the life time come to Bled, visit its castle and ring the bell on the island’s church.
+It should be on the bucket list of the travelers who should at least once in the life time come to Bled, visit its castle and ring the bell on the island’s church.

 3. Healing waters

 Slovenia is rich with the thermal mineral water springs.
 Their healing power was discovered already by the Romans 2000 years ago.
-Today 14 state certificated natural and thermal spas and many other wellness centres in various parts of Slovenia, combine natural features, hundreds of years of healing tradition and contemporary medical approaches in beauty, well-being and health programs.
-The travellers should experience the healing power of Slovenian waters.
+Today 14 state certificated natural and thermal spas and many other wellness centers in various parts of Slovenia, combine natural features, hundreds of years of healing tradition and contemporary medical approaches in beauty, well-being and health programs.
+The travelers should experience the healing power of Slovenian waters.